morettima/skipthedishes/ReadmeProject.txt

 17. //  Review with caution to see if everything is correct.
 And create the pipeline
 18. //  Pipeline created.
 19. //  Logs ok!
+20. //  I dont have a code to upload, so I change the command to ls, just to test. and got success output.